kshaffer/courses/as2-assess.md

 ## Rhythm – 12 objectives ##

 Rhythmic objectives will be addressed throughout the semester, but deadlines will only occur in Units III and IV.
+To receive an A, a student must pass at least 11 objectives; B, 9.5; C, 8; D, 7.

 #### Unit I (weeks 1–3) ####